Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 > Code from a #load-ed file has access to the global scope.
 Code from a #import-ed module has not!

 ## 8.3 Named imports
-There are a couple of important reasons to give a name to an import, instead of just doing #import "Math";
+There are a couple of important reasons to give a name to an import, instead of just doing `#import "Math";` for example.
 ### 8.3.1 Definition
-Sometimes you want to qualify a function name with the module name it came from (perhaps because that name has already been used, it is duplicate) you can do a named import as follows:
+Sometimes you want to qualify a procedure name with the module name it came from (perhaps because that name has already been used, so it is a duplicate) you can do a named import as follows:
 `Math :: #import "Math";`

-Notice that the name you give must be a constant.
-Then you have to qualify all functions from that module with its module name (in other words: you give the proc a namespace), like this:
+The name you give doesn't have to be the same as the module name, but it is a constant.
+Then you have to qualify all proc calls to that module with its module name (in other words: you give the proc a namespace), like this:

 ```c++
 	y := Math.sqrt(2.0);